SergioPrats1/DockerTests/ShowContainerName/README.txt

 The test on this folder creates a very simple kubernetes cluster with one NodePort service and a deployment with three containers with a web application that returns some data from the host, including the host name which is the name of the pod attending the call.
+The objective of the test is to see how the NodePort component balances traffic when concurrent request come.

 There is also a power shell script that runs 200 requests against the web app in concurrent backgroun jobs and stores the host name that has attended each request in a file called RespondingHostName.txt that is created during the process.
 The results show a great rotation on the pod that attends the calls.